 A more detailed paleoclimatic record is available through analysis of isotopes that act as paleotemperature proxies.
-The most extensive record presently available is from Veizer et al., $2004^{[6]}$ and was compiled using oxygen isotope measurements of a variety of different shelled fossil organisms, shown in the lower potion of Figure 1.
-Veizer's original Phanerozoic curve showed very low δ^{18} O values for the early Paleozoic, suggesting sea temperatures of around 50° C. The corrected paleotemperature curve, displayed in Figure 1 and smoothed with a 30 Myr gaussian weighted moving average, shows a climate history that more clearly represents the events in the glacial record and fossil record and more closely resembles the traditional paleoclimatic history of the last 600 million years.
+The most extensive record presently available is from Veizer et al. (2004), who compiled data using oxygen isotope measurements of a variety of different shelled fossil organisms, shown in the lower portion of Figure 1.
+Veizer's original Phanerozoic curve showed very low δ^{18} O values for the early Paleozoic, suggesting sea temperatures of around 50°C. The corrected paleotemperature curve, displayed in Figure 1 and smoothed with a 30 Myr gaussian weighted moving average, shows a climate history that more clearly represents the events in the glacial record and fossil record and more closely resembles the traditional paleoclimatic history of the last 600 million years.

-Also plotted in Figure 1 is a Phanerozoic sea level reconstruction from Exxon, 1988^[29].
+Also plotted in Figure 1 is a Phanerozoic sea level reconstruction from Exxon, (1988).
 Sea level appears to have an interesting correlation with paleotemperature except in one interval, from the Mississipian to the Jurassic.
-The noticeably low sea levels at this time are believed to be a result of the formation of the supercontinent of Pangea (Hallam 1992^[36]), suggesting Earthly factors have a large role in determining the planet's environmental properties.
-Carbon dioxide concentration in the atmosphere is believed by some to be the driver of climate on all timescales (Royer 2004^[11]), although this is questioned in Veizer, 2000^[9].
-The volcanically corrected atmospheric CO2 reconstruction shown in figure 1 is from Berner 2006^[10].
-A clear correlation is claimed by a few scientists^[11], but many point to the Ordovician glaciation of 440 million years ago occurring when the atmosphere contained at least 5 times the level of CO2 in today's atmosphere as a reason to search for other drivers of terrestrial climate change on this scale.
+The noticeably low sea levels at this time are believed to be a result of the formation of the supercontinent of Pangea (Hallam 1992), suggesting Earthly factors have a large role in determining the planet's environmental properties.
+Carbon dioxide concentration in the atmosphere is believed by some to be the driver of climate on all timescales (Royer et al. 2004), although this is questioned in Veizer et al. (2000).
+The volcanically corrected atmospheric CO_2 reconstruction shown in Figure 1 is from Berner (2006).
+A clear correlation is claimed by a few scientists, but some point to the Ordovician glaciation of 440 million years ago occurring when the atmosphere contained at least five times the level of CO_2 in today's atmosphere as a reason to search for other drivers of terrestrial climate change on this scale.

-Another interesting record we have that can shed light on the Earth's past environmental conditions is extinctions in the fossil record.
+Other interesting records that can shed light on the Earth's past environmental conditions are extinctions in the fossil record.
 Mass extinctions such as the K-T extinction that wiped out the dinosaurs 65 million years ago can serve to indicate times of environmental stress that had biological consequences.
-The most dramatic mass extinction events in the Phanerozoic were nicknamed the "Big Five" by the paleontologist Jack Sepkoski (Sepkoski 1994^[23]).
-These are identified in Figure 1 along with other important extinction events defined in Richard Muller's analysis of the fossil record^[32].
-Some mass extinction events are suggested to be the result of bollide impacts (Alvarez 1980^[12]) or major volcanic eruptions (Wignall 2001^[13]), but the causes of the different extinction events of the Phanerozoic are still hotly debated in scientific circles.
+The most dramatic mass extinction events in the Phanerozoic were nicknamed the "Big Five" by the paleontologist Jack Sepkoski (1994).
+These are identified in Figure 1 along with other important extinction events defined in Muller and Rohde's analysis of the fossil record (2005).
+Some mass extinction events are suggested to be the result of bollide impacts (Alvarez et al. 1980) or major volcanic eruptions (Wignall 2001), but the causes of the different extinction events of the Phanerozoic are still hotly debated in scientific circles.
 The mass extinction record may be able to relay some additional information to us following an analysis of the climate record.